Fuechs/eisdrache/docs/intro.md

 > [!IMPORTANT]
 > Remember to add `#include "path/to/eisdrache.hpp"` to the top of your file! \
 > This tutorial also omits `Eisdrache::` in front of Eisdrache classes for simplicity.
-> Either add a `using` declaration to the top of your file or remember to use e.g. `Eisdrache::Entity` instead of just `Entity`.
+> Either add a `using` declaration to the top of your file or remember to use e.g. `Eisdrache::Local` instead of just `Local`.

 * [3.1 Code Generation Setup](#31-code-generation-setup)
 * [3.2 Expression Code Generation](#32-expression-code-generation)